Marahmusleh/taskmaster/README.md

 Refactor your homepage’s RecyclerView to display all Task entities in your database.

 3- Detail Page
-Ensure that the description and status of a tapped task are also displayed on the detail page, in addition to the title.
+Ensure that the description and status of a tapped taskOrg are also displayed on the detail page, in addition to the title.

  ![image description](screenshots/home2.png)

 ![image description](screenshots/form.png)

-### Example of Task detail Page of a tapped task :
+### Example of Task detail Page of a tapped taskOrg :

  ![image description](screenshots/taskdetail29.png)